For consumers For business

 It’s clear that protecting the rights of fashion’s lowest-paid workers is essential.
 But who is responsible for trying to improve the system?
 Should companies and consumers be responsible for living conditions in factories, or should they fall under the jurisdiction of the government and local authorities?

 Recently, increasing numbers of major brands have publicly promised to do the right thing by garment workers, attempting to repent for decades of investigations into the murky reality of fashion supply chains.
-But according to the latest Fashion Transparency Index, 96% of brands still do not publish the number of workers in their supply chain paid a living wage.
+But according to Fashion Revolution’s 2023 Fashion Transparency Index, 96% of brands still do not publish the number of workers in their supply chain paid a living wage.

 The truth is, we do not have time to wait any longer for voluntary measures and empty promises from individual brands.
 The industry needs to be held accountable by law,” says Ruth MacGlip.
 “One place to start is in the EU, the largest clothing and textiles importer in the world.
 The EU has the responsibility to ensure that all clothing, whether made domestically or overseas, is made in safe conditions with fair pay.
 This is not about Western governments ‘fixing’ problems in recently industrialised countries, but instead building real corporate accountability for the problems caused by brands in the first place,” argues MacGlip.